kgryte/awesome-peer-to-peer/README.md

 * [hyperdiscovery](https://github.com/karissa/hyperdiscovery): Join the swarm for a given hypercore or hyperdrive feed.
 * [dht-rpc](https://github.com/mafintosh/dht-rpc): Make RPC calls over a Kademlia based DHT.
 * [hyperdrive-multiwriter](https://github.com/substack/hyperdrive-multiwriter): present a bundle of hyperdrive archives together as a multi-writer view
+* [hyperhealth](https://github.com/karissa/hyperhealth): Monitor the health of a hyperdrive or dat, including peer count and peer mirror percentages.